Music 3349 (3 credits)

 Prerequisites: English 1110 (110) or 1111 (111), or equivalent

 Though they made records under contract for only seven years, The Beatles wrought permanent changes on popular music and popular culture.
 But the group is perhaps most important now not for its originality, but for the ways they synthesized earlier kinds of music.
 John, Paul, George and Ringo had open ears and wide tastes in music and in art.
-So much so that The Beatles' work, especially the later songs, represents a fusion of a musical multitude—ranging from Tin Pan Alley songwriting to British skiffle, high-art orchestral scoring, the electronic notions of the avant-garde German composer Karlheinz Stockhausen, and the Beach Boys.
+So much so that The Beatles' work, especially the later songs, represents a fusion of a musical multitude — ranging from Tin Pan Alley songwriting to British skiffle, high-art orchestral scoring, late 1950s girl groups, the electronic notions of the avant-garde German composer Karlheinz Stockhausen, and the Beach Boys.